 Yes!
 It’s OK to ask customers to leave reviews.
 Especially since only 23% of customers review your business online.
 Today I want to discuss the importance of online reviews, how to increase your reviews, and why you should monitor them.
-And hell, if you like this post or have used our services in the past, leave us a review on Facebook or Google!

 Online Reviews Matter

 We all know word-of-mouth marketing is the best kind of marketing.
 We trust our friends and family to steer us in the right direction for a quality product or service.
 Online reviews are the digital version of word-of-mouth marketing.
 93% of consumers say online reviews affect their purchasing decision!

 If people are deciding between two companies that rent converted camper vans and they see one company has an average of 4-stars and the other has 2-stars, who do you think they’ll pick?
 Now you could argue and say 4-star has over 100 reviews while 2-star only has 5.
 But, when companies don’t have many reviews, bad reviews will skew the overall average.
 Since 68% of customers want to read four or more reviews before they can trust your business, you better find ways to increase your reviews.
 We’re here to help with that!

 Before you ask for reviews, make sure you have an easy review process.
 Have a link handy that you can email to customers.
 Put it in your email signature.
 Create a cool business card with the link to hand out.
 Add a call-to-action on your website.
 Whatever it is, simplify the process.
 If your customers don’t know where or how to leave a review, they won’t do it.

 1. Ask In Person